-The City of Oakland Public Ethics Commission (PEC) is now accepting applications to fill one PEC-appointed Commissioner position, as part of its seven-member volunteer citizen board.
-This is a special vacancy to begin February 2, 2021 and will expire in January 21, 2023.
-Deadline is March 5, 2021.
+The City of Oakland Public Ethics Commission (PEC) is now accepting applications to fill two PEC-appointed Commissioner positions, as part of its seven-member volunteer citizen board.
+This is a special vacancy and will expire on January 21, 2023.

 The Public Ethics Commission is a seven-member board of volunteers dedicated to the City Charter goal of ensuring fairness, openness, honesty, and integrity in City government.
 Guided by duties and authority set out by City ordinance, the Commission works to achieve its goals through a three-pronged approach that focuses on prevention, enforcement, and collaboration.
 Specifically, the following local laws are the foundation of the Commission’s responsibilities in three general areas – campaign finance, ethics, and transparency: